 Grocery bags are cheap (usually $2.00 or less), and plants love them.
 Grown giant tomato plants in the larger size, or everything from lettuce to herbs to flowering annuals in the small, lunch-sized bags.
 Whole Foods has some great bags in both sizes.

 You will want to get the kind that has plastic on the outside.
 It usually has some kind of fabric on the inside.
 Cut holes in the bottoms and line them with plastic screening, and make slits about half an inch from the bottom.
 The reason you want to... do this is that if your bag is sitting on a non-porous surface, water can have a difficult time getting out of the bottom holes.
 The slits on the sides will make sure your drainage is good.

 Clementine Orange Box Container

-My whole family loves Clementine oranges.
-We eat them by the boxful.
-In season, they cost anywhere from $5.99 - $8.99, which is not bad considering all the fruit and a free very cool container.
+In season, oranges cost anywhere from $5.99 to $8.99, which is not bad considering all the fruit and a free very cool container.

 04 of 09

 Crocs work well as planters, but you can also use any rubber or plastic shoes, though you'll have to cut or drill drainage holes in them.